 Yes!
 Tacoma has a sophisticated medical community that is supportive of resident education.
 Residents find willing local teachers in virtually all medical specialties who provide rich educational opportunities.
 Community voluntary faculty see you as “our resident.”

 MultiCare Health System sponsors Tacoma Family Medicine.
-MultiCare is a not-for-profit, locally based health care organization that encompasses five hospitals and an extensive clinic network, with roots that go back to the founding of Tacoma’s first hospital in 1882.
+MultiCare is a not-for-profit, locally based health care organization that encompasses eight hospitals and an extensive clinic network, with roots that go back to the founding of Tacoma’s first hospital in 1882.
 We are governed by a volunteer board of local community leaders.

 Interns on the family medicine and inpatient adult medicine services are expected to be primarily responsible for 5-6 patients.
 Interns on the inpatient pediatric service are expected to be primarily responsible for 8 patients.
 Senior residents are expected to know the entire panel and provide supervision, support, and teaching for interns.
 In addition, both interns and senior residents routinely work with medical students on all three services.

 Pierce County is the most ethnically diverse county in Washington State.
 We are an urban-under resourced clinic with a large contingent of Medicaid/Medicare patients that incorporates diversity in race, language, social economics, ethnicity, physical and psychiatric disabilities, and patterns of pathology.

 Yes, we have been recognized by the NCQA as a Level 3 Patient Centered Medical Home on January 22, 2015 and maintain a current certification.